 When you learn a another language such as Chinese, it’s clear that knowing many words is important.
 If you don’t agree, I don’t think you you’ve had a real conversation in the language yet.

 When it comes to speaking and writing, you can sometimes get away with a smaller number of words because you can control what you say, but when you listen to someone else speaking or when reading, you don’t have that control.

 If the person is talking to you, it might still be okay, but if she’s talking with someone else, it becomes much, much harder.

 However, the number of words you know isn’t very interesting in itself, because it matters a lot which words you learn.
 If you learn the most used 1000 words, you’ll be able to make yourself understood, but if you choose the 1000 words by chance, you’ll hardly be able to say anything at all.

-Just to show you the power of knowing the right words, this page is written using only the most used 1000 (in the spirit of the Thing Explainer).
+Just to show you the power of knowing the right words, this page is written using only the most used 1000 words (in the spirit of Up Goer Five).
 I have only added the word “Chinese” since “Middle Land Language” sounds a bit strange!
-If you don’t believe me or want to try yourself, you can check it out here (it will show you which words aren’t among the most used 1000).
+If you want to try yourself, you can check it out here (it will show you which words aren’t among the most used 1000).

 Which words should I learn?

 So, now that we know that it’s important to learn many words, but that it matters even more which words you choose, the next question is clear: Which words should you learn?
 Where do you find those words?